CICE-Consortium/CICE/doc/source/science_guide/sg_dynamics.rst

 regularized version of the VP constitutive law.
 Following the approach of :cite:`Konig10` (see also :cite:`Lemieux16`), the elliptical yield curve can be modified such that the ice has isotropic tensile strength.
-The tensile strength :math:`T_p` is expressed as a fraction of the ice strength :math:`P`, that is :math:`T_p=k_t P` where :math:`k_t` should be set to a value between 0 and 1.
+The tensile strength :math:`T_p` is expressed as a fraction of the ice strength :math:`P`, that is :math:`T_p=k_t P` where :math:`k_t` should be set to a value between 0 and 1 (this can be changed at runtime with the namelist parameter ``Ktens``).
 The constitutive law is therefore

 .. math::
    {1\over E}{\partial\sigma_1\over\partial t} + {\sigma_1\over 2\zeta}